karbiv/cython-semantic/README.md

 # cython-semantic
-Emacs mode for Cython with Semantic support
+Emacs mode for Cython/Python with Semantic support